For models estimated with method = "mcmc"

 will be a list of length two, where each element is a tibble containing the

 results of the PPMC.
-All tibbles follow the same general structure:
+All tibbles follow the same general

 obs_{ppmc}